Hidde-Heijnen/mlmi-vault/030 - Notes/Math/Matrixes.md

 $$

 ### Laplace expension
-A cofactor expension (like we do to get the determinant), but you can use any row.
+A cofactor expension (like we do to get the determinant), but you can use any row or collumn
 ### Matrix Rank:
 - The **rank** of a matrix is the maximum number of linearly independent rows or columns in the matrix.
 It determines the dimensionality of the matrix's row or column space.